Andrew Pyper: Career

-Pyper had set himself the goal of having a book published before he turned thirty.
 Unbeknownst to Pyper, his editor at Quarry, Steven Heighton, sent a number of his short stories to John Metcalf, an editor at the Canadian publisher The Porcupine's Quill.
-To Pyper's delight, Metcalf published them in a volume entitled Kiss Me, released in October 1996.
+Metcalf published them in a volume entitled Kiss Me, released in October 1996.

 Pyper then obtained a writer-in-residence position at Trent University's Champlain College.
 While there he wrote his first novel, Lost Girls.
 It was published in Canada by HarperCollins in 1999 and became a Canadian bestseller.
-It was published by Delacourt in the U.S. and MacMillan in the U.K. in 2000.
-It was in the Top 10 on the Times paperback list and in the Top 30 of The New York Times paperback bestseller list.
+It was published by Delacorte Books in the U.S. and MacMillan in the U.K. in 2000.
+It was in the Top 10 on The Times' paperback bestseller list and in the Top 30 of The New York Times' paperback bestseller list.
 It was also translated and published in Italian, German, Dutch and Japanese.
-The novel is being developed for a TV series, with Pyper attached as creator and Executive Producer.
 The book received widespread critical acclaim.
-The New York Times called it "brilliant" and The Boston Globe called it "compulsively readable."
+The New York Times called it "elegant" and "brilliant".

 The Trade Mission was Pyper's second novel.
-It was published in 2002 in Canada by HarperFlamingo, in the U.K. by Macmillan Publishers, and a year later in the U.S. by Scribner.
+It was published in 2002 in Canada by HarperFlamingo, in the U.K. by Macmillan, and a year later in the U.S. by Scribner.
 It was also published in translation in Germany and the Netherlands.
-The Times (London) called it "suspenseful" and The Globe and Mails reviewer called it "breathtaking... a thriller with a serious centre."
+The Times called it "suspenseful" and The Globe and Mails reviewer called it "breathtaking [...] a thriller with a serious centre."

 His third novel, titled The Wildfire Season, was published in 2005 by HarperCollins in both Canada and the U.K. and by Thomas Dunne Books/St. Martin's Press in the U.S. a year later.
-It was also translated into Dutch and published in The Netherlands in 2005.
-This novel was also widely praised.
-The Barnes & Noble Review called it: "a profoundly moving work of literature that succeeds on numerous levels", and The London Evening Standard described it as "outstanding."
+It was also translated into Dutch and published in the Netherlands in 2005.
+The Barnes & Noble Review called it "a profoundly moving work of literature that succeeds on numerous levels", and The London Evening Standard described it as "outstanding."